 (4) the person may cause injury to himself or herself or damage property unless immediately arrested, or

-Los Angeles DUI lawyer can help you avoid conviction when you are arrested for a DUI under Vehicle Code section 40300.5
+Los Angeles DUI lawyer can help you win your DUI when you are arrested for a DUI under Vehicle Code section 40300.5

-So, it appears that police is allowed to arrests a person suspected of a DUI no matter where he is located and no matter if the officer observed driving or not.
-If you or your loved one is arrested for a DUI in Los Angeles, you will need help of a DUI defense attorney skilled in litigating search and seizure issues.
-Do not fear, Los Angeles DUI attorney can be very successful in defending DUI arrest at home even after Thompson.
-All search and seizure litigation are fact specific and require analysis by our skilled DUI defenders who are able to differentiate cases and show that your case is unique and warrants suppression.
+So, the Supreme Court of Calfornia allowed for the police to arrest a person suspected of a DUI no matter where he is located and no matter if the officer observed driving or not.
+If you or your loved one is arrested for a DUI in Los Angeles, you will need the help of a DUI defense attorney skilled in litigating search and seizure motions.
+Do not worry, Los Angeles DUI attorneys can be successful in defending DUI arrest at home even after Thompson.
+All search and seizure litigations are fact specific and require analysis by our skilled DUI defenders who are able to distinguish cases and show to a judge that your case is different from Thompson and must be dismissed.
 For example, in Thompson, the door to his home was left open, and the entry by the officer was only a few feet beyond the threshold of the house.
 Thus, the court believed the intrusion was minimal, and in the process limited Thompson to its facts.

-Also, later federal cases reach contrary conclusion to California Supreme Court and conclude that some DUI arrest at home might be illegal.
+Later federal cases reach a contrary conclusion to California Supreme Court and conclude that a DUI arrest at home is illegal.

-For facts specific discussion of your case please call (818) 921 7744 to talk directly with an attorney.
+For a facts-specific discussion of your case please call (818) 921 7744 to talk directly with an attorney.
 We can help you fight your DUI case no matter how desperate your situation might seem.
 Our defense focuses not only on defending your DUI but also on keeping your driver’s license and any professional license you might have.
-Los Angles DUI lawyer is known to provide quality representation at affordable price.
-Los Angeles DUI attorney experience allows him to know exactly how to approach every case and get the best possible deal for his clients.
-If negotiation fails, Lawyer will aggressively defend your case in trial court.
+Los Angles DUI lawyer is known to provide quality representation at affordable prices.
+Los Angeles DUI attorney experience allows us to know how to best approach every case and get the best possible result for our clients.
+If negotiation fails, Los Angeles Attorney will aggressively defend your case in the trial court.
 Call (818) 921 7744 for a free consultation now.